ejhammond/react-responsive-system/README.md

 ### 4. Wrap your comps with `responsive`

-Just wrap your comp in the `responsive` Higher-Order Component (HOC) and it will instantly understand your responsive props.
+Now, whenever you come across a situation where a component needs to use different props depending on the screen class, just wrap the component in the `responsive` Higher-Order Component (HOC) and it will instantly understand your responsive props!

 ```js
 import { responsive } from '../responsiveSystem';